+For many years, I have avoided Hotels and opted to rent Apartments in Europe for vacation.
+Here’s why.
 Have you ever felt that you are spending an arm and a leg for a hotel room for your Europe vacation?
 Crammed into your room like a sardine, you struggle to find a space for your suitcase (or two), your laptops and other electronic devices.
 Not to mention the one or two (or ten) purchases you make while on vacation?
 I feel ya!
 My solution?
 Rent an apartment!
+There are many excellent Vacation Rental Sites for Vacation Rental in Europe.
 I’ll show you how!

 My first experience in renting an apartment was in 2009 in Rome.
-I had never stayed anywhere but in a hotel, and I was a little nervous to try out this new landscape, but after many weeks of research, I discovered that I could actually save a little money, and be in the exact neighborhood I wanted.
+I had never stayed anywhere but in a hotel, and I was a little nervous to try out this new landscape.
+But after many weeks of research, I discovered that I could actually save a little money, and be in the exact neighborhood I wanted.
 Bonus, I could have more room and amenities!
 Win/win!
-Fast forward to 2018, and I would never go back to a hotel stay in Europe again!
+Fast forward to 2019, and I would never go back to a hotel stay in Europe again!

-- There’s so many sites offering amazing apartments for rent.
+- There’s so many vacation rental sites offering amazing apartments in Europe for rent.
 My personal experience is with VRBO, and I have never been disappointed!
 Similar rental sites include Air B&B and One Fine Stay.

 - Communicate closely and clearly with whomever the point of contact is!
-Ask as many questions as you need to before you make your deposit!
+You could be communicating with an owner or an employee at a management office.
+Regardless, ask as many questions as you need to before you make your deposit!

 - Comments made by others who have rented the same apartment are GOLD!
 Take the time to read all of them!!!!
 If a past renter says the apartment was dirty…I’d take that into consideration.
 If a past renter says that “bedroom #3” is actually an office with a blow up mattress and no door, that might matter to you!!!
 Is there wifi?
 Is there AC, and if so, in which rooms??

 - My husband and I look for two bathroom apartments for this simple reason….nine times out of ten, European bathrooms are much smaller than what we are used to in the U.S. Not a big deal, but cramming two people and all their stuff into one tiny bathroom can be challenging, and maybe even frustrating.
-Europe vacation no-no. Let’s not be frustrated!
-So, for us, having two bathrooms is worth the extra dollars we will spend.
+Are the bathrooms en suite, meaning attached to your bedroom, or across the hall?
+Might make a big difference to you!
+For us, having two bathrooms is worth the extra dollars we will spend.

 - Why else is having your own kitchen wonderful?
 I’m not cooking any meals, I can assure you.
 But…how about having a little yogurt, fresh pastries and fruit every morning…in your jammies!
 Maybe contemplate your plan for the day?
+Check your email?
 YES!

 - Or how about enjoying a glass of wine and some local cheese and bread around cocktail hour, while you rest your weary feet, check your emails for the day, and gear up for a fabulous dinner out somewhere?
 Again…YES!